twixraider81/exolang/README.md

 ./bootstrap.sh -vl

 This will attempt to build the lemon-- parser generator, fetch the quex lexer in order to rebuild the lexer/parser code and download the waf build tool.
-As we need a fairly recent LLVM build, the bootstrap script will also build LLVM with RTTI.
+As we need a fairly recent LLVM build, the bootstrap script will also build LLVM with RTTI enabled (needed by the boost libraries).
 This will take quite some time.

 ./bootstrap.sh
 - -c : force cleanup (delete downloaded folders)